-If there is a defense against a charge of drunk driving based on prescription of medication, it will be up to the defendant to provide credible evidence of prescription.
+If there is a defense against a charge of drunk driving based on the prescription of medication, it will be up to the defendant to provide credible evidence of prescription.

 "But I just had two drinks."

 I am writing this on New Year's Eve, 2017.
 But this applies any time there is a question of intoxication and driving-or, under current law, even getting near your car when drunk.

 Stopping drivers for driving badly is not the only way officers can check for intoxication.
 Welfare checks allow officers to investigate people who happen to be parked and inside a car.
 You don't have to be driving to get a DUI.
 The safest bet is to never have alcohol and a car in remotely the same area.
 But this is impractical, and situations where you are parked, not creating a hazard, and with no intent to drive, can result in a drunk driving conviction.

 This may be hard to understand, but there is a legal basis for it.
-And recently, the courts have held that neither the 4th Amendment nor the Tennessee Constitution protects you against this sort of of search.
+And recently, the courts have held that neither the 4th Amendment nor the Tennessee Constitution protects you against this sort of search.
 And once they've gotten to talk to you, it is a short step to a breathalyzer or blood test.

 If you are caught in this situation, it is probably in your best interest to talk to a lawyer.
 And-probably-the sooner, the better.